 Green Corridors projects are long-term and carried out with community cooperation and support.
 It’s important to have areas of natural biodiversity close to urban areas – for both conservation and amenity – and every year the Green Corridors programme helps to make this happen.

-Since 2001 Green Corridors has planted more than 140,000 trees in the Turitea Valley and Summerhill areas.
+Since 2001 Green Corridors has planted more than 140,000 trees in Turitea Valley and Summerhill.
 This has created a fantastic habitat for native birds, improved water quality for native fish, and produced a beautiful bush network for walking, running, biking and relaxing.